dsoto/WP19/outline.md

 <!-- p2: context, motivation, need: keeping indonesia on track -->

-- indonesia is executing a large electrification expansion to achieve universal access (ADB paper)
+- indonesia is executing a large electrification expansion to achieve universal access [@ADB_AUEAII]
-    - Indonesia has made progress on percent with electricity access over the last decades (ADB?)
+    - Indonesia has made progress on percent with electricity access over the last decades [@ADB_AUEAII]
     - we want to simultaneously expand access, lower cost and lower carbon intensity
     - the archipelago however presents challenges and there are wide differences in the electrification rate
     - This assumption would be threatened by oversized generators.